 Аэропорт Минск-2 - Airport Minsk-2

-It was decided to build a new airport, Minsk-2, at 22km from the city.
+A new airport, Minsk-2, was built at 22km from the city.
 After Minsk-2 opened in 1982, the old Minsk(-1) airport was used for domestic flights within Byelorussia.
 Minsk-2 had a runway of 3640m and accepted its first flight in 1982 when Tu-134 ‘CCCP-65982’ landed empty from Minsk-1.
 Passengers also registered at Minsk-1 and came by bus for their flight to Simferopol.

 Regular flights began in July 1983.
 On August 5, the first Tu-154 arrived (CCCP-85582).
 On March 27, 1989 the first international flight to Berlin departed and on June 20 of the same year the first technical flight of the Il-62.
 By 1990 Minsk-2 received 2.2 million passengers, a number that collapsed dramatically soon after, together with the USSR.
 It would take till 2008 before it reached 1 million again.